AyodejiJolaoso/AML-Transaction-Monitoring-Case-Management-Dashboard/README.md

 | Power BI performance on a large transactional model | Slow visuals and relationship ambiguity across alert, case, and SAR fields | Used aggregated pivot inputs for dashboard visuals and limited report pages to **decision-grade KPIs** (SteerCo-level views only) |

 ## 6) Recommendations (AML Remediation Focus)
-1. **PEP-first review sprint:** prioritise the 109 PEP-flagged clients with confirmed SAR filings for immediate enhanced due diligence refresh and MLRO case review.
+1. **PEP-first review sprint:** prioritise the 109 PEP-flagged clients with confirmed SAR filings for MLRO case review.
 2. **Jurisdiction exposure remediation:** implement enhanced monitoring and relationship review for all clients with active counterparty flows into North Korea, Iran, Afghanistan, Somalia, and Cuba — the five jurisdictions with the highest SAR-to-transaction ratios.
-3. **Alert tuning for structuring and velocity rules:** R002 and R006 generate the highest alert volumes; conduct a false positive review and recalibrate thresholds using 90-day rolling baseline data.
-4. **KYC refresh programme:** address the population of clients in `Expired`, `Due for Renewal`, and `Pending EDD` status — particularly where transactions continue to be processed (a direct R010 trigger and regulatory examination risk).
+3. **KYC refresh programme:** address the population of clients in `Expired`, `Due for Renewal`, and `Pending EDD` status — particularly where transactions continue to be processed (a direct R010 trigger and regulatory examination risk).
-5. **Crypto monitoring framework:** establish a dedicated detection stream for R012 (virtual asset transactions) with specific risk scoring, counterparty identification requirements, and Travel Rule compliance checks.
-6. **Governance and KPIs:** implement weekly case closure tracking (alert disposition rate, escalation rate, SAR conversion rate, average days case open) and set escalation triggers for cases exceeding 30-day open thresholds.
+5. **Governance and KPIs:** implement weekly case closure tracking (alert disposition rate, escalation rate, SAR conversion rate, average days case open) and set escalation triggers for cases exceeding 30-day open thresholds.

 ## 7) Dataset Source
 - **Synthetic dataset generated using AI** to simulate a multi-jurisdictional bank's AML transaction monitoring environment (2024–2025) for **portfolio and learning purposes**.